Using the word ‘psychology’ together in a sentence with ‘marketing’ probably has you questioning how it relates to your job.

 That’s the basics of the FOMO principle.

-Think about lead magnets, gated content, or resource libraries.
-You have to enter an email address to gain access, which makes it exclusive to loyal fans.
+Think about lead magnets, gated content, or resource libraries: You have to enter an email address to gain access, which makes it exclusive to fans.

-Because these are our most loyal fans, they’re more likely to enjoy the content and share it with their friends.
+And, because people who hand over their information are likely to be super interested in what you have to say, they’re loyal–and more likely to enjoy the content and share it with their friends.

 You’re likely thinking something like: “Wow – this community isn’t just a one-to-one relationship with the business; I can talk to other like-minded people…And not miss out on any juicy advice I could use to grow my own brand.”